willem-strydom/willem-strydom/README.md

-Hello:
+Hello,

 About me:

-I am a dual degree data sceince major at Washu.
+I am a data sceince major at WashU.
 I grew up in Homer, Alaska.
 I have a twin brother.